SciencesPoDRIS/iamassaccess/README.md

 The first line has to be the list of the metadata keys / names (called headers).

 The first column has to be the identifiers of the Internet Archive items.
 This identifier has to be UNIQUE on whole Internet Archive (strange but real) !!!
+Archive identifiers are case sensitive.

 Warning, if several lines in the metadata file have the same identifier, only the last line will be taken into consideration.
 [Important : About identifiers](http://internetarchive.readthedocs.io/en/latest/metadata.html#archive-org-identifiers)